How To Prepare for UPSC IAS 2022 - Check IAS Preparation Tips

 International relations keep changing and you must read the newspaper to keep yourself updated on the latest developments in the world.

 The candidate can make use of many government sources for their UPSC IAS 2022 preparation.
 All the content (study material) available on government websites and books are highly authentic and reliable.

 If you can, try to get a gist/summary of these magazines.
 The gist is provided online by many coaching centres.
 You may subscribe to it.
 It will save a lot of time.
 You will not have to read unnecessary information.

 You may refer to some Current Affairs magazine to fill up the gap in your notes.

-You must prepare yourself mentally and physically for the long and hard journey of UPSC IAS preparation 2020.
+You must prepare yourself mentally and physically for the long and hard journey of UPSC IAS preparation.

-Keep your physically healthy.
-Avoid unhealthy or suspicious food.
-You don't want to get sick and lose days in recovering.
-Time is precious given the vast IAS syllabus involved in UPSC IAS 2020 preparation.
+During the self-preparation for IAS exam, it is important to keep yourself physically healthy.
+You don't want to get sick and lose days recovering.
+Time is precious given the vast IAS syllabus 2022.

-There are certain periods of time during a day when you are most-productive.
-Some candidates feel fully-focused during early morning hours, some are most productive during afternoon while others may be able to concentrate most during night.
-Try to maximize your UPSC IAS 2020 preparation studies in your most productive hours.
+There are certain periods of time during the day when you are most productive.
+Some candidates feel fully-focused during early morning hours, some are most productive during the afternoon while others may be able to concentrate most during the night.

 Stay disciplined in following your daily study routine.